GeekGene/mewsfeed-kangaroo/README.md

 7. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
 The verison number in `src-tauri/Cargo.toml` is part of the filesystem storage logic, **read the [note on versioning](#note-on-versioning)**

+8. Copy `.env.example` to `.env` and fill in values

 8. Build the app locally by running `npm run kangaroo`

 ## Publish cross-platform Binaries

+Add env variables to github secrets

+1. Copy the contents of your `.env` file into Github secrets, under the key `ENV_FILE`

 To publish cross-platform binaries (not code-signed), follow these steps: